 Chromogenic agar plates contain chromogenic substances that are hydrolysed by specific enzymes produced by the target bacteria, which then develop a particular colour.
 In addition, chromogenic agar often contains substances to inhibit growth of non-target bacteria, and antibiotics to encourage growth of only resistant strains.
 Chromogenic plates are very useful as a screening tool for resistant bacteria, particularly in samples with a high bacterial load, such as skin swabs or stool samples.
 Chromogenic plates can reduce workload by allowing the technician to investigate only the bacteria of interest.
 Figure 1 shows some examples of chromogenic media.
 Although useful as an initial screening method, identification needs to be confirmed using another technique as chromogenic media is not always specific.

-Automated systems are available for biochemical testing, and these can often be used for a definitive identification, as they use a broad range of tests at the same time.
-Automated systems often take several hours or overnight, and can be expensive to run so may be unsuitable for high volumes of samples.
+Automated systems are available for biochemical testing, and these can often be used for a definitive identification, as they use a broad range of biochemical tests at the same time.
+Automated systems are fast and efficient if processing high numbers of samples, but can be expensive to run so may be unsuitable if cost is a consideration.

 Serological techniques such as ELISA (enzyme-linked immunosorbant assay) or NAAT (nucleic acid amplification techniques) can be used to detect antigens or antibodies in serum and other types of sample.
-Examples of bacteria that can be detected using these methods include Mycobacteria, Legionella and Chlamydia trachomatis.
+Examples of bacteria that can be detected using these methods include Salmonella ssp., Legionella ssp. and Chlamydia trachomatis.
 Serological techniques can only be used for a limited number of bacteria, and require expensive reagents, equipment and expertise.

 Matrix-assisted laser desorption/ionisation-time of flight mass spectrometry (MALDI-TOF MS) is a technique now used in many high throughput clinical laboratories.
-It uses rapid heat, vaporisation and ionisation of the analytes in the sample which are then separated by the length of time they take to reach the detector.
+It uses a laser to rapidly heat, vaporise and ionise the analytes in the sample which are then separated by the length of time they take to reach the detector through a vacuum.
 Bacterial species are identified by their unique peptide mass fingerprint, which is compared to an extensive database.
 A MALDI-TOF mass spectrometer is expensive to purchase and install, but very economical to run, and can give results within minutes.
-MALDI-TOF MS can be limited for certain bacteria which are closely related, for example it cannot differentiate between Shigella species and Escherichia coli, although improvements are continuously made.
+MALDI-TOF MS can be limited for certain bacteria which are closely related, for example it cannot differentiate between Shigella species and Escherichia coli, although improvements are continuously being made.